 “You shall not oppress your neighbor or rob him.
-The wages of a hired servant shall not remain with you all night until the morning.
-You shall not curse the deaf or put a stumbling block before the blind, but you shall fear your God: I am the Lord.
+The wages of a hired worker shall not remain with you all night until the morning.
+You shall not curse the deaf or put a stumbling block before the blind, but you shall fear your God: I am the LORD.

 by: Trisha Gerstel.

 Perhaps you have heard the phrase, “Hurting people hurt people.”
 It is, I feel, a necessary reminder for every Christian.
 As we walk in the world and come face-to-face with its hurting people, we need to remember that their hateful words and angry actions come from a hurting heart, a heart that does not know the love and peace of Christ.
 When we look at people with eyes like Christ’s—eyes that see past the exterior—we will be motivated to pray for them and to reach out with God’s love.